gbabichev/Screen-Snip/README.md

 </div>

 ## Work in Progress
-- Fix RAM usage.
+- Refresh thumbnail on click / copy to clipboard.
 - Update Snap Gallery so I can see dates.
-- Update Pen & Oval tool menu bars being weird.
 - Add File and Edit Menu Bar entries.
 - Remove debug prints.
-- Refresh thumbnail on click.
 - Add double tap to zoom on mouse & trackpad.
-- User adjustable highlighter opacity.
 - User adjustable dock icon.
 - Start on Login.